Hi I'm Jesse

 Tools, Languages and Software

-Docker C++ MATLAB Python OpenCV Pytorch ROS Ubuntu Raspberry Pi Weights and Biases
+Docker C++ MATLAB Python OpenCV Pytorch ROS Ubuntu Raspberry Pi Weights and Biases Nvidia CUDA and Jetson

 Areas of Expertise